 |While on island we go to the library, A LOT!|

 Arias, on the other hand, prefers the stronger magnets in the Magformers.
 She also likes the versatility that the magnets in motions give her.
-She is also a princess castle builder, but with the extra moving pieces, her towers often have obstacles that the evil dragons have to overcome, protecting the princesses.
+She is also a princess castle builder, but with the extra moving pieces.
+Her towers often have obstacles that the evil dragons have to overcome, protecting the princesses!
 The girls create all sorts of stories to play with their blocks.

 GoldieBlox is another family favorite that gets our girls’ creativity flowing.
 We have several of their different sets.
 Their Craft-struction set gives you 245 different pieces that allow for a ton of building option.
-With the kit comes a poster with instructions to several designs, and then once a week they upload a new instructional video online for the kids to enjoy.
+With the kit comes a poster with instructions to several designs.
+Also, once a week they upload a new instructional video online for the kids to enjoy.

 The girls also love to help with measuring ingredients for baking.
-Although this may seem basic, teaching the girls about healthy eating, and the basics of cooking, is important so that they don’t turn into twenty-somethings that eat ramen for every meal.
+Although this may seem basic, teaching the girls about healthy eating, and the basics of cooking, is important so that they don’t turn into twenty-somethings that eat ramen at every meal.

-Arias uses the Bob Books app to practice her reading skills, while Ellia loves the Bugs and Buttons app to do everything from practicing letters, to sorting, to counting.
+Arias uses the Bob Books app to practice her reading skills, while Ellia loves the Bugs and Buttons app to do everything from practicing letters, to sorting, and counting.
 A great website that we have found is the Smart Apps for Kids site.
 They have a “free app of the day” section, where everyday they seek out a fun new app that is free, and most of the time they are educational.
 Definitely worth checking out.

 “Free-play” is a great way for them to grow all on their own.
 And you should see their backyard (beaches and ocean) where not many toys are required!